This post may contain affiliate links. Read my full disclosure here.

 - 1 ounce whiskey or rum, per serving, optional

-- Pour boiling hot water over the cashews and let soak for 5 minutes.
-I simply heat water in my tea kettle and pour it over the cashews.
+- Bring 3 cups of water to a boil.
+Pour the hot water over the cashews and let soak for 5 minutes.

-- Drain the cashews and add to a high powered blender.
-Now add the non-dairy milk, sugar (you can start with the 1/4 cup), vanilla, nutmeg, cinnamon and cloves and blend until very smooth.
+- Drain the cashews and discard the soaking water.
+Add them to a blender along with the non-dairy milk, sugar (you can start with the 1/4 cup), vanilla, nutmeg, cinnamon and cloves and blend until very smooth.
 Taste, add more sweetener or spices if needed.

 - Let it chill in the refrigerator for at least an hour before serving, it will thicken up and give the flavors time to mingle.
 Serve alcohol free or add 1 ounce of whiskey/rum to each glass, as desired.
 I also topped mine with a little coconut whipped cream and a sprinkle of nutmeg.